 There are two things that are really critical here.
 I think the first is having total clarity and alignment of goals.
 And that’s not just in individual teams, but actually also as a company.
-You kind of want to have everyone really clear on exactly what they’re working towards.
-The second one is just ensuring strong communication across the board, not just having the right tools in place, but also having a culture where people feel like they’re really comfortable sort of reaching out when when they think something should be done differently or they need a hand.
+The second one is ensuring strong communication across the board, not just having the right tools in place, but also having a culture where people feel like they’re really comfortable reaching out when they think something should be done differently or they need a hand.

 How do you know your employees aren’t just slacking off now that you’re not all in the office together?

-So we recognize that sometimes people are just going to have an off day.
+Sometimes people need a day off.
 Especially under the current climate.
 And in that situation, if they need to take a day to disconnect, we would really encourage something like that.

 What are the three steps you’ve taken to make sure the culture keeps thriving when that in-person communication goes away?

-I think we are a really close knit team and we’ve made like a lot of an effort to try to ensure we have sort of non-work social touch points.
-So we do like Monday morning breakfast over Zoom and a Friday end of day wind-down.
-For Zoom video calls, they can be games, nights, quizzes and like a lot of just touch points that aren’t like meetings to sort of check in and just, you know, just to replicate some of the other touch points we would have at work.
+We are a really close knit team and we’ve made like a lot of an effort to try to ensure we have non-work social touch points.
+So we do Monday morning breakfast over Zoom and a Friday end of day wind-down.
+For Zoom video calls, they can be games, nights, quizzes and a lot of just touch points that aren’t like meetings to check in.

-We also try to encourage sort of check ins between people outside of their normal team.
-So we’ve introduced virtual coffees with everyone in the company sort of paired up randomly each week with someone from a different team.
-And then they have it a lot at once.
-One chats which people are enjoying.
-And then also, I think, a team that really loves to learn new things.
-So we spent a fair bit of time looking into getting, you know, virtual speakers lined up.
+We also try to encourage check ins between people outside of their normal team.
+So we’ve introduced virtual coffees with everyone in the company paired up randomly each week with someone from a different team.

-You know, just last week we had a personal trainer talk to us about different exercises we can do at home with the grains of rice we have and water bottles and so on.
+The team also love learning new things, so last week we had a personal trainer talk to us about different exercises we can do at home with grains of rice and water bottles.

 Want to learn more?